Florida’s Best Direct Mortgage Lender

 If you are a recently discharged military member who separated or retired at an overseas location,

-remember that your DD-214 form may be delayed overseas for up to a year before it becomes part
+remember that your DD-214 form may be delayed overseas for up to a year before it becomes part of the

-from your final base DD-214 Request.
+base DD-214 Request.